Admin Guide

 FieldWhat It Does

-StatusChange to: Pending, Approved, Rejected, or Reimbursed.
+StatusChange to Pending, Approved, or Rejected.
+"Approved" means reviewed & reimbursed (see Status Workflow above).
 This is the primary workflow action.

 Admin NotesInternal notes — not visible to the submitter.

-The panel also shows read-only info: campout, tribe, submitter name, email, category, description, amount, receipt link, and submission date.
+The panel also shows read-only info: campout, tribe, submitter name, email, category, description, amount, receipt link (click to view), and submission date.
+Receipts are stored in a private bucket; the link generates a temporary signed URL on click.

 Typical Workflow